Chapter 9 Constitution Of India: Democratic Structure And Citizen’s Rights Topic B Right Of Life And Occupation And Mass Movements

 Answer:

-In 1946, the peasants of Bengal organized a movement for ensuring their rights to have two-thirds of the produce of the land leased by the tears, following the recommendation of the Floud Commission.
+In 1946, the peasants of Bengal organized a movement to ensure their rights to have two-thirds of the produce of the land leased by the tears, following the recommendation of the Floud Commission.

 This movement is known as the Tebhaga movement which is, undoubtedly, one of the most important peasants’ movements in the country during the post-independence period.